 - 17. Stamp Match This sets the left-right raster line alignment in Stamp mode.
-This setting is normally a factory only setting and will not need to be adjusted by the user. - Set XY Home This sets a new Home Position.
-Most users find it is easier to make this setting from the sub-menu in Jog mode. - 19. ◆ Set Table Home This sets a new Table Home Position.
-Most users find it is easier to make this setting from the sub-menu in Focus mode. - 20. ♦ Go XY Home This restores the carriage lens to its default Home position in the upper left corner of the machine.
+This setting is normally a factory only setting and will not need to be adjusted by the user. - 18. ◆ Set XY Home This sets a new Home Position.
+Most users find it is easier to make this setting from the sub-menu in Jog mode. - 19. ♦ Set Table Home This sets a new Table Home Position.
+Most users find it is easier to make this setting from the sub-menu in Focus mode. - 20. ◆ Go XY Home This restores the carriage lens to its default Home position in the upper left corner of the machine.
 Most users find it is easier to make this setting from the sub-menu in Jog mode. - 21. ♦ Go Table Home This restores the table to its default Home position. - 22.
 X Scale Adjust This setting calibrates the accuracy in the X-axis.
 This setting is normally a factory only setting and will not need to be adjusted by the user. - 23.
 Y Scale Adjust This setting calibrates the accuracy in the Y-axis.
 This setting is normally a factory only setting and will not need to be adjusted by the user. - 24.
 Laser TI This sets the Tickle of the laser tube.
 This setting is normally a factory only setting and will not need to be adjusted by the user. - 25.
 Bed Size This indicates the bed size.
 This setting is normally a factory only setting and will not need to be adjusted by the user. - 26.
-Sys Unit Sets the units of the machine to inches or CM. - 27.
-Fiber Laser PWR Sets the correct parameters for the specific power output of your machine. - 28.
-Full Table Home This setting is normally a factory only setting. - 29.
+Sys Unit Sets the units of the machine to inches or CM. - 27. ♦ Full Table Home This setting is normally a factory only setting. - 28.
 Calibrate Joystick This setting is normally a factory only setting.
-It reestablishes the feel of the Joystick. - 30.
+It reestablishes the feel of the Joystick. - 29.
 System Version This displays the Firmware version that is installed.